Interactions Dashboard¶

 The Insights to Logs panel provides details of the conversation between the contact and the agent.

-Click the interaction to view the Insights to Logs panel.
-The following tabs are displayed:
+Select the interaction to view the Insights to Logs panel.
+The following tabs appear:

-Icons beside the Insights to Logs header show the Direction (inbound or outbound), Language, and Channel.
+Icons beside the Insights to Logs header show the following details:

 The transcripts tab also shows the call transfer stages: